certifiedSAMMIE09/Dannys-Diner-Challenge/README.md

 # INTRODUCTION
 Hi, I have been learning SQL for a while and I stumbled on Danny's Diner 8 weeks SQL challenge, So I partook in this challenge.
-This project enabled me put to work all that has been learnt overtime.
+This project enabled me to put to work all that has been learned over time.

 ![danny_ma](https://user-images.githubusercontent.com/124166777/234722807-6bb3cd42-0af0-4bc1-a36a-ed8f7784689f.png)

-# PROBLEM STATEMENT
+## PROBLEM STATEMENT
-Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
-Having this deeper connection with his customers will help him deliver a better and more personalised experience for his loyal customers.
+Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent, and also which menu items are their favorite.
+Having this deeper connection with his customers will help him deliver a better and more personalized experience for his loyal customers.

-He plans on using these insights to help him decide whether he should expand the existing customer loyalty program - additionally he needs help to generate some basic datasets so his team can easily inspect the data without needing to use SQL.
+He plans on using these insights to help him decide whether he should expand the existing customer loyalty program - additionally, he needs help to generate some basic datasets so his team can easily inspect the data without needing to use SQL.

 Danny has provided you with a sample of his overall customer data due to privacy issues - but he hopes that these examples are enough for you to write fully functioning SQL queries to help him answer his questions!